BuickSalesman/learnings-journal/README.md

+# 12/02/24 -
+It has been too long since I journaled!
+I should make that a repo in git-it-together, which I am putting the finishing touches on the MVP today.
+I ended up implementing the cal-heatmap library (found at https://cal-heatmap.com/), which has been an absolute godsend.
+I have everything but styling basically done, I just need to make a component that shows saved commit notes when you click on a specific day.
+One thing I failed at figuring out, both through the library and basic styling, was preventing showing days in the future.
+The library can organize your calendar by month, which seems to force showing the whole month at a time within a given range.

+On top of this, creative coding has been going really great.
+I have two new projects that I can show, that I have already added to my website, and a few more that didn't quite make the cut.

+https://rainbow-text.onrender.com/ - a text box that you can type into, and will randomize all letters colors as you type or delete each character. https://quickdraw-sharpshooter.onrender.com/ - a point and click shooter in which your target gets progressively harder to shoot.

+I made quickdraw sharpshooter yesterday with Jeff, and I told him moving forward I would love to help him with anything he's programming but is too busy to get around to.
+He can define an MVP, and I can code it up checking in with him week by week, so that he can provide feedback and monitor progress.
+He liked the idea, and is going to come up with some ideas for me.

+Lastly, someone sent out a message in the Actualize Slack, asking if anyone was interested in pair programming with them.
+I reached out to them to see if I could help them along, as they were saying they were dusting off their keyboard after a long time of not practicing.

 # 29/01/25 -
 Things have been chugging along with Git-It-Together, I now have the basic app almost at MVP.
 It will need a TON of styling, so I'm excited to see what I'll discover soon about media queries.
 I have very specific aethetics per device in mind.
 Right now the haetmap still needs a little work.
 It is displaying 1 day off for many of my repos, I'm not sure why yet, as I discovered this yesterday after changing the heatmap function around a bit.
 I want to see what commit for multiple days in a row does for the display, so since I didn't want to touch that code today, I did a creative coding hour.